 Office of Teaching and Learning staff members work hard to plan and implement a variety of professional development and other teaching and learning related programs and events.
 Below is a list of staff members, their related roles in the OTL office, and their contact information.
 Do not hesitate to contact any one of our staff members to assist with your questions.

-We encourage people to nominate Office of Teaching and Learning staff members for the variety of NDSU and state employee awards.
+We encourage you to nominate Office of Teaching and Learning staff members for the variety of NDSU and state employee awards.
 If you feel you have received top notch service from one of our staff members, nominate them for a

 - Campus Kudos award,